rafael2k/ppkb-layouts/README.md

 The current kernel input driver features two layers: The regular layer and the Fn layer that gives access to movement keys, F1-10 and Delete.
 The missing symbols of a regular keyboard that are printed on another layer of the number row keycaps are not accessible at all by default.
 They were in the old driver, but some could only be accessed if shift was also held.
 This is all due to the way keyboards work in software.
 To be able to use the extra symbols, a keyboard layout has to be loaded that maps non-standard symbols to the standardised hardware keys, just like how any other language or otherwise customised layout works.
 This repository includes such layouts, from minimal ones that just make all symbols printed on the keycaps accessible to more fancy ones.
 Thanks to the keyboard just sending the position of the pressed key in the keyboard matrix and the driver(s) being open, layouts can be fully customised.
 If you want to know more about how all of this works and how to modify a layout or even make your own entirely, read [Customising Layouts](#customising-layouts).

 If you only want the number row symbols to work and nothing else, an xkb model for that may already come with your distribution.
-Read [this](https://phal.io/tech/pinephone-keyboard#ppkb-model) for more information.
+Check if holding Right Alt and pressing number keys produces symbols.
+Otherwise read [this](https://phal.io/tech/pinephone-keyboard#ppkb-model) for more information.

+Refer to [Installing Layouts](#installing-layouts) to learn how to install layouts.

+The keys to access a layout’s layers are displayed at the bottom left of each image.
+All changes from the default are coloured.
+Colours that are not yellow have special meaning and are explained in each layout’s bullet list.
+Orange usually means that just the modifier to access a symbol has changed.

+If you need any help installing a layout or making your own, feel free to contact me via any of [these methods](https://phal.io/links).
+I’m always happy to help :) If you would like me to make a custom layout for you, read [Requesting Custom Layouts](#requesting-custom-layouts).

 Note that the PinePhone is commonly abbreviated as PP and the PinePhone Keyboard as PPKB.

-If you need any help installing a layout or making your own, feel free to contact me via any of [these methods](https://phal.io/links).
-I’m always happy to help :)

-**I especially recommend the [mirrored](#mirrored) layouts for thumb-only handheld typing that add a second set of modifier keys on the right side of the keyboard.
-If you just want minimum functionality and a simple install process, the [AltGr/Pine](#altgr-pine) layouts, or if you need PageUp/Down the [Extended-Simple](#extended-simple)/[Extended](#extended-altgr-pine) layouts, are a good choice.**
+**I especially recommend the [Mirrored](#mirrored) layouts for thumb-only handheld typing that add a second set of modifier keys on the right side of the keyboard.
+If you just want minimum functionality and a simple install process, the [Simple AltGr or Simple Pine](#simple-altgr-simple-pine) layouts, or if you need PageUp/Down the [Extended Simple](#extended-simple)/[Extended](#extended-altgr-pine) layouts, are a good choice.**

 **All layouts were thoroughly tested in every possible modifier combination and in both GUIs and TTYs, but only partly tested after I added support for modified kernel drivers, which required significant changes.
 It is possible that some key(combination)s don’t work that should work.
 Please report such occurrences so that they can be fixed.**